Ishani180/CogsParty-9/README.md

 Person with the most stars at the end wins

-Game includes special stars that are worth more points
+Game includes special stars that are worth more points ghfhd